8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 And like many other types of tile, wood-look can be cleaned with mild detergents and water.
 Hardwood flooring, on the other hand, shows wear, requires wood-specific cleaners, and must occasionally be refinished.

-Plus: the cost to refinish hardwood flooring is not cheap.
+Plus: the cost to refinish hardwood is not cheap.
 That’s something you don’t have to worry about with wood-look tile.

 Wood-look tile is stain-resistant and water-resistant

-If you’re considering any type of fake wood flooring, you’ll want to consider where you plan to install it.
+If you’re considering any fake wood flooring, you’ll want to consider where you plan to install it.
 For example, if you’re contemplating tile vs. laminate, you should know that wood-look tile is a more water-resistant option.

 Porcelain tile is also essentially non-porous, and thus more resistant to staining compared to solid hardwood.
 This is an excellent quality for kitchens or anywhere else you might spill your (third) glass of red wine.